ci-group/revolve2/docs/source/physical_robot_installation_guide/index.rst

 To setup the RPI follow the steps below carefully.

 #.
 Flash the SD-card with the RPi OS (previously Raspbian).
 Some Important notes:
-    * Make sure to select a appropriate Keyboard Layout (preferably English(US)).
+    * Reminder for CI Group people: if you select a keyboard layout, pick `English(US)`.
+It can always be changed using the `raspi-config` tool on the RPi.

     * When setting up the WIFI connection, select your Country.
-(CI-Group WIFI: *Thymionet*)
+(CI-Group WIFI: *ThymioNet*)

 #.
-Get CLI-access to the RPi
+Boot the RPi and get CLI-access.
+Here are some general Tips:
+    * You can connect a keyboard and screen.
+    * Better is to SSH.
+This work only if you and the RPi are on the same network.
+For CI Group, connect it to *ThymioNet* Wi-Fi.
     * If you want to SSH and dont know the IP of the RPi use: :code:`sudo nmap -sP <your ip>` to find all clients on your network.

 ---------------------------